Nelson Mandela Children's Fund: Sustainable Livelihoods

 The Fund's Sustainable Livelihoods Project (SLP) was introduced in 2009 to address poverty experienced by families, especially in areas that have been identified by government as nodal points.
 These are areas that have a high rate of unemployment, low production because of various reasons and sometimes isolated in terms of securing basic services.
 The SLP aim to strengthen families and communities to cope with the situation of vulnerability while creating a better life and brighter future for the children.

-SLP is designed to help communities to work out their way out of poverty by encouraging community members to form Self Help Groups (SHG's).
-The SHG's are engaged in savings mobilisation programmes and income generating activities, they also convene regular meetings to address challenges they face in their homes and communities.
+SLP is designed to help communities to work out their way out of poverty by encouraging community members to form Self Help Groups (SHGs).
+The SHGs are engaged in savings mobilisation programmes and income generating activities, they also convene regular meetings to address challenges they face in their homes and communities.

 Other fundraising initiatives

-Besides the above-mentioned programmes, other charitable events are arranged regularly, both locally and abroad.
+Other charitable events are arranged regularly, both locally and abroad.
 Gala dinners featuring auctions are used to raise funds in aid of the Nelson Mandela Children's Fund and the Nelson Mandela Foundation.
 One such event was the Mandela Day Gala Dinner and Auction.
 It was arranged by former US President Bill Clinton and held on 15 July 2009 at the Vanderbilt Hall in New York.
-Another successful gala dinner and auction, was the Mandela Legacy Canvas Auction on 16 July 2011 in Cape Town.
+Another successful gala dinner and auction was the Mandela Legacy Canvas Auction on 16 July 2011 in Cape Town.
 The canvas was successfully auctioned by South African auctioneer Rael Levitt for R2.5 million.